DistributedCollective/Sovryn-frontend/README.md

 **Major** new features should always be sent to the development branch, which contains the upcoming release.

-If you are unsure if your feature qualifies as a major or minor, please ask Victor Creed in the #sorcery channel of the Sovryn Discord server.
+If you are unsure if your feature qualifies as a major or minor, please ask in the #sorcery channel of the Sovryn Discord server.

 ### Working With UI